Following is the case brief for Texas v. Johnson, Supreme Court of the United States, (1989)

 This case begs the question whether the state or federal government has the power to ban public desecration of the flag.
 Since the flag is a unique symbol of respect, basic rules applying to other symbols do not apply to the American flag.
 The argument that flag burning is a protected form of freedom of expression is unpersuasive because the costs of protecting such a form of freedom are too great.
 Protecting desecration of the flag does not further the protection of freedom of expression.

-The landmark case established the right of American’s to burn an American flag as a symbol of expression and stressed the importance of the First Amendment freedom of expression.Prior to this decision, the answer was very unclear.
+Texas v.
+Johnson was the landmark case which established the right of American’s to burn an American flag as a symbol of expression and stressed the importance of the First Amendment freedom of expression.Prior to this decision, the answer was very unclear.